Biomedical Science with a Year Abroad BSc

 - Group Research Initiatives

 This module centres on a research project that is tackled by a group or groups rather than individuals and gives experience in group dynamics of a research team aiming for a specific goal in a finite time.
-The projects involve experiments on animal blood.
-Tasks involve library searches for relevant references, statistical handling of data using graph packages, production of a group report (word processing) and writing of a research abstract (individually).10 credits
+The projects involves the use of animal blood.
+Tasks involve library searches for relevant references, statistical handling of data, use of graph packages, production of a group report (web based) and writing of a research abstract (individually).10 credits

 - Membrane Dynamics in Health and Disease